 Instead of a quest for the perfectly shaped vegetable, it’s what we can do with the stems of kale or the miso we make out of our lemon skins.
 The so-called “by-products” that we produce and the processes we put them through are what drives our creativity.
 And because of this, we have been able to reduce our waste by 75%.
 But sustainability is more than the physical action of making miso from coffee grounds or nori from kale stems, it’s a frame of mind, and it has become an intricate part of our culture at Amass.
 So much so that we can’t imagine any other way of working.

 Chef and Owner.

 Amass Sustainability Practices

 For us, sustainability is about doing what’s right for the environment.
-In the past three years, we’ve reduced our rubbish by more 75 percent and our annual water consumption by 5,200 litres.
+Since we opened in 2013, we’ve reduced our rubbish by more than 75% and our annual water consumption by 5,200 litres.
 It takes a bit of effort but the payoff is immense.
 Here’s how we do it, perhaps it will inspire you too.

-- No Food Waste: we use all parts of all ingredient, turning what others call ‘waste’ – such as vegetable and fruit skins and seeds, herb stems and even fish bones – into seasonings, misos or crisps, amongst other things.
+- No Food Waste: We use every part of the ingredient, turning what others call ‘waste’ – such as vegetable and fruit skins and seeds, herb stems and even fish bones – into seasonings, misos or crisps, amongst other things.

-- Compost: whatever we can’t use in cooking, along with brown cardboard, becomes compost for our garden and food for our worms.
-Some compost is made into ‘tea’ for a closed-loop (i.e. no added fertilizers, nutrients, water or carbon) aquaponic farming system in our greenhouse.
+- Compost: Whatever we can’t use in cooking, becomes compost for our garden and food for our worms.
+Some compost is made into ‘tea’ for a closed-loop (i.e. no added fertilizers, nutrients, water, or carbon) aquaponic farming system in our greenhouse.

-- Recycling: We only work with purveyors who take back all paper bags, plastic packaging, styrofoam and mesh bags to reuse.
+- Recycling: We only work with purveyors who take back all paper bags, plastic packaging, styrofoam, and mesh bags to reuse.
 All glass and excess cardboard are recycled.
-We melt down candle stubs into egg cartons and use them as fire starters.